-Expats who do not speak German will want to consider teaching English or approaching multinational companies headquartered in Berlin that may need foreign employees.
+Expats who do not speak German will want to consider teaching English, or approaching multinational companies headquartered in Berlin that may be in the market for foreign employees.

 Is it better to live in East or West Berlin?

 Although the city is no longer divided, many locals and expats still see a clear schism in the greater cosmopolitan character.
-No one side is necessarily better than the other, but both do have their pros and cons.
+Neither side is necessarily better than the other, but both do have their pros and cons.

-The West had the benefit of receiving funds from the Allies post World-War II, and therefore is more developed, notably so in architecture and such.
+The West had the benefit of receiving funds from the Allies post World War II, and therefore is more developed, notably so in architecture and infrastructure.

-However, the fantastic public transportation in Berlin makes getting from point to point fairly easy, so access to all there is to see and do in Berlin is efficient and convenient no matter which side one lives.
+But the fantastic public transportation in Berlin makes getting from A to B fairly easy, so access to all there is to see and do in Berlin is efficient and convenient no matter which side an expat chooses to live.

 Expat Health Insurance